DanHodges/TheologicalDictionary/social-trinitarianism.md

 # Social Trinitarianism
-Definition of Social Trinitarianism coming soon.
+The definition of Social Trinitarianism is coming soon!